alexlobera/leanjs_OLD_NX/www/README.md

 ### We have several scripts in place:

-- To run the site, user `npm run start`
+- To run the site, use `npm run start` from the root repository.
+It will build the dependencies from the packages folder before starting the website.
 - To run the tests first you need to build the design system packages.
 To do that run `npm build:packages` from the root repository.
 Then use `npm run test` or `npm run testw` for watch mode from this repository
 - To generate a code coverage report use `npm run coverage` from this repository
 - To run storybook to visually see the components, use `npm run storybook` from this repository